 A Community Readiness Assessment Report was designed based on the Community Readiness Model developed by the Tri-Ethnic Center for Prevention Research at Colorado State University1.
 The process includes: identifying the issue, defining "community", conducting "key informant" interviews, and scoring the interviews to determine the readiness level.
 Based on population size for small counties, a minimum of four key informants were interviewed and for counties with a larger population, a minimum of six key informants were interviewed.
 Interviews were conducted by phone or in person and included a series of approximately 25 to 43 questions and lasted from 30 to 60 minutes each.
-Across the nine zip codes from Tarrant County, ten key informants were interviewed.
-Parker County was not included in the readiness report due to a small number of key informants.
+Across the target five zip codes from Collin County, five key informants were interviewed.
 Table 5 highlights the variety of individuals who participated as key informants.
-All key informants have worked in one or various targeted zip codes for an average of six and a half years.
+All key informants have worked in one or various targeted zip codes for an average of 12 years.
 The key informants currently work for non-profit organizations, churches, hospitals and the city.
 The key health issues the interviews focused on were identified during the 2016 CHNA process: mental health and chronic diseases including arthritis, cancer, diabetes, hypertension, and pulmonary diseases.
 The questions addressed five dimensions of the community readiness from the identified issues.
 The five dimensions of the community readiness included: